elliot-bia/nessus/README-en.md

 In fact, there is another EASY way to solved the encryption, try and find it!😆

 # Thanks note
-Some English text translate by [Aholicknight](https://github.com/Aholicknight)
+Some English text translated by [Aholicknight](https://github.com/Aholicknight)

 thanks a lot!